Cura : Care Beyond Boundaries Logo

 • Compression garment: wear it as directed to help stabilise the implant and reduce swelling

-• Remote follow ups: ask your surgical team how photos, video check ins or local clinician visits will be handled once you are home
+• Remote follow-ups: ask your surgical team how photos, video check-ins or local clinician visits will be handled once you are home

-• When to seek help: know the signs that require urgent review, such as fever, spreading redness, pus, sudden shortness of breath or one sided leg swelling
+• When to seek help: know the signs that require urgent review, such as fever, spreading redness, pus, sudden shortness of breath or one-sided leg swelling

-Risks And Complications
+Risks And Complications Of Pectoral Implant Surgery

 All surgery has risks.
-Your surgeon should explain the risks of pectoral implant surgery in your specific case and how complications are managed in destination and after you return home.
+Your surgeon should explain the risks of pectoral implant surgery in your specific case and how complications are managed in the destination and after you return home.

 More Common Risks